Dosage Form: tablet

 |Hospitalization||1497 (45.1)||1530 (46.2)|

 Mortality hazard ratios varied for some subgroups as shown in Figure 2.
-Mortality hazard ratios appeared favorable for Eplerenone tablets for both genders and for all races or ethnic groups, although the numbers of non-caucasians were low (648, 10%).
-Patients with diabetes without clinical evidence of CHF and patients greater than 75 years did not appear to benefit from the use of Eplerenone tablets.
+Mortality hazard ratios appeared favorable for Eplerenone for both genders and for all races or ethnic groups, although the numbers of non-Caucasians were low (648, 10%).
+Patients with diabetes without clinical evidence of CHF and patients greater than 75 years did not appear to benefit from the use of Eplerenone.
 Such subgroup analyses must be interpreted cautiously.

 Analyses conducted for a variety of CV biomarkers did not confirm a mechanism of action by which mortality was reduced.

-Two fixed-dose, placebo-controlled, 8- to 12-week monotherapy studies in patients with baseline diastolic blood pressures of 95 to 114 mm Hg were conducted to assess the antihypertensive effect of Eplerenone tablets.
-In these two studies, 611 patients were randomized to Eplerenone tablets and 140 patients to placebo.
-Patients received Eplerenone tablets in doses of 25 to 400 mg daily as either a single daily dose or divided into two daily doses.
-The mean placebo-subtracted reductions in trough cuff blood pressure achieved by Eplerenone tablets in these studies at doses up to 200 mg are shown in Figures 3 and 4.
+Two fixed-dose, placebo-controlled, 8- to 12-week monotherapy studies in patients with baseline diastolic blood pressures of 95 to 114 mm Hg were conducted to assess the antihypertensive effect of Eplerenone.
+In these two studies, 611 patients were randomized to Eplerenone and 140 patients to placebo.
+Patients received Eplerenone in doses of 25 mg to 400 mg daily as either a single daily dose or divided into two daily doses.
+The mean placebo-subtracted reductions in trough cuff blood pressure achieved by Eplerenone in these studies at doses up to 200 mg are shown in Figures 3 and 4.

-Patients treated with Eplerenone tablets 50 to 200 mg daily experienced significant decreases in sitting systolic and diastolic blood pressure at trough with differences from placebo of 6 to 13 mm Hg (systolic) and 3 to 7 mm Hg (diastolic).
-These effects were confirmed by assessments with 24 hour ambulatory blood pressure monitoring (ABPM).
-In these studies, assessments of 24-hour ABPM data demonstrated that Eplerenone tablets, administered once or twice daily, maintained antihypertensive efficacy over the entire dosing interval.
-However, at a total daily dose of 100 mg, Eplerenone tablets administered as 50 mg twice per day produced greater trough cuff (4/3 mm Hg) and ABPM (2/1 mm Hg) blood pressure reductions than 100 mg given once daily.
+Patients treated with Eplerenone 50 mg to 200 mg daily experienced significant decreases in sitting systolic and diastolic blood pressure at trough with differences from placebo of 6–13 mm Hg (systolic) and 3–7 mm Hg (diastolic).
+These effects were confirmed by assessments with 24-hour ambulatory blood pressure monitoring (ABPM).
+In these studies, assessments of 24-hour ABPM data demonstrated that Eplerenone, administered once or twice daily, maintained antihypertensive efficacy over the entire dosing interval.
+However, at a total daily dose of 100 mg, Eplerenone administered as 50 mg twice per day produced greater trough cuff (4/3 mm Hg) and ABPM (2/1 mm Hg) blood pressure reductions than 100 mg given once daily.

-Blood pressure reductions with Eplerenone tablets in the two fixed-dose monotherapy studies and other studies using titrated doses, as well as concomitant treatments, were not significantly different when analyzed by age, gender, or race with one exception.
-In a study in patients with low renin hypertension, blood pressure reductions in Blacks were smaller than those in whites during the initial titration period with Eplerenone tablets.
+Blood pressure reductions with Eplerenone in the two fixed-dose monotherapy studies and other studies using titrated doses, as well as concomitant treatments, were not significantly different when analyzed by age, gender, or race with one exception.
+In a study in patients with low renin hypertension, blood pressure reductions in Blacks were smaller than those in whites during the initial titration period with Eplerenone.

-Eplerenone tablets has been studied concomitantly with treatment with, angiotensin II receptor antagonists, calcium channel blockers, and beta blockers.
-When administered concomitantly with one of these drugs Eplerenone tablets usually produced its expected antihypertensive effects.
+Eplerenone has been studied concomitantly with treatment with ACE inhibitors, ARB, calcium channel blockers, beta-blockers, and hydrochlorothiazide.
+When administered concomitantly with one of these drugs Eplerenone usually produced its expected antihypertensive effects.

 How Supplied/Storage and Handling